johnnynunez/gstaichi/docs/source/user_guide/get-started/hello_world.md

 When writing compute-intensive tasks, users can leverage Taichi's high performance computation by following a set of extra rules, and making use of the two decorators `@ti.func` and `@ti.kernel`.
 These decorators instruct Taichi to take over the computation tasks and compile the decorated functions to machine code using its just-in-time (JIT) compiler.
 As a result, calls to these functions are executed on multi-core CPUs or GPUs and can achieve acceleration by 50x~100x compared to native Python code.

-Additionally, Taichi also has an ahead-of-time (AOT) system for exporting code to binary/shader files that can be run without the Python environment.
-See [Tutorial: Run Taichi programs in C++ application](../deployment/tutorial.md) for more information.

 ## Prerequisites

 - Python: 3.7/3.8/3.9/3.10 (64-bit)